 gRPC API Documentation

-Document gRPC APIs with services, methods, four streaming types, proto message definitions, 17 status codes, 10 error detail types, interceptor chains, retry and hedging policies, HTTP transcoding, proto import and export, and a published gRPC API browser with streaming flow diagrams.
+Document gRPC APIs with services, methods, all four streaming types, proto message definitions, standard gRPC status codes, Google RPC error detail types, interceptor chains, retry and hedging policies, HTTP transcoding, proto import and export, and a published gRPC API browser with streaming flow diagrams.

 The gRPC editor documents gRPC APIs alongside your REST, GraphQL, AsyncAPI, Webhook, and MCP documentation.
 Define services, methods with all four streaming types, proto message schemas, error responses with google.rpc detail types, interceptor chains, retry and hedging policies, and HTTP transcoding rules in a structured format that publishes as a browsable gRPC API reference on your documentation site.